 Gallstones which cause no symptoms don’t require treatment.
 For gallstones which do cause problems, the following treatments are available:

 The risk of complications of gallstones is low.
 In almost all patients who have had gallbladder surgery for gallstones, the condition is remedied.
 Possible complications are inflammation of the biliary tract, inflammation of the gallbladder or acute pancreatitis.
-Acute pancreatitis is a serious complication, that can occur when a gallstone gets stuck in the major duodenal papilla.
+Acute pancreatitis is a serious complication, which can occur when a gallstone gets stuck in the major duodenal papilla.